Future Students

 How many students attend the College?

-St Leo’s currently has just under 1000 students enrolled and is growing.
-We have received record numbers of enrolment applications over the past few years and the completion of our building program has enabled additional streams for our 2021 and 2022 Year 7 intakes to meet demand, however we still have waiting lists for Year 7 and all other year groups, and we strongly advise any interested families to complete our Enquiry Form as soon as possible.
+St Leo’s currently has just over 1000 students enrolled and is growing.
+We have received record numbers of enrolment applications over the past few years and the completion of our building program has enabled additional streams of Year 7 intakes to meet demand, however we still have waiting lists for Year 7 and all other year groups, and strongly advise any interested families to complete our Enquiry Form as soon as possible.

 Where is St Leo's located?